edonyzpc/personalcook/README.md

 >>* 2015/01/27 octave language learning for ML recommanded by Andrew Ng

 >>* 2015/02/04 configuration of, a enhanced interactive Python shell, ipython

+>>* 2015/03/22 configuration of Visual Studio 2008 to use Python C-API

+>>* 2015/03/22 configuration of Visual Studio 2008 to use Armadillo Library